 BISD leaders, whether at the district or campus level, are expected to model lifelong learning through active participation and application of professional learning in leadership.
-BISD will provide opportunities for all campus and district leaders to continue their learning through embedded job experiences and training offered through partner organizations.
-The purpose of ongoing leadership learning is to ensure BISD leaders are fully equipped to function effectively and influence others to continuously improve instructional, cultural, and strategic operational practices that lead to student success.
+BISD will provide opportunities for all campus and district leaders to continue their learning through embedded job experiences and training offered through partners such as the Region 20 Service Center.
+The purpose of the leadership learning is to make leaders competent to function effectively and influence others to continuously improve instructional, cultural, and strategic operational practices that lead to student success.